8_The Scene Graph

 class implements the logic for a node in a tree graph structure.

-To this end, it must have the ability to add and remove other nodes as children.
+It must have the ability to add and remove other nodes as children.

 Try it!

-In your core
+In your graphics/core

 folder, create a new file called scene_graph.py